 “It was so much fun to see everyone’s reaction to the two episodes we played.
-The producers have done a wonderful job of making the show educational in a way that’s both highly entertaining and even funny.
+The producers have done a wonderful job of making the show educational in a way that’s both highly entertaining and funny.
 There were a lot of laughs in the theater during the premiere,” said Oldmixon.
 “It’s wonderful that so many children commented that they can relate to Molly, and can even see themselves in her, or in her friends.
 ‘Molly looks like me,’ is something I’ve heard over and over.”

 The groundbreaking new PBS KIDS series, MOLLY OF DENALI, will premiere nationwide July 15, 2019 on PBS stations, the 24/7 PBS KIDS channel and locally on KUAC.
 The UA College Savings Plan is proud to sponsor the new series and its educational mission in Alaska.